 (2) Any person guilty of any offence against this Act or the regulations in respect whereof no special penalty is provided by this Act or the regulations, shall be liable on conviction to a penalty not exceeding fifty pounds or to imprisonment for a period not exceeding six months.

-[Section 113 amended by No. 66 of 1954 s.
+[Section 113 amended: No. 8 of 1940 s.
+41; No. 66 of 1954 s.
 37.]

 114. Recovery of penalties